datasektionen/nyckeln-under-dorrmattan/README.md

 - `login-port`: Port for the login service.
 Defaults to 7002.
 - `sso-port`: Port for the sso service.
 Defaults to 7003.
 - `hive-port`: Port for the hive service.
 Defaults to 7004.
+- `ldap-port`: Port for the kthldap service.
+Defaults to 7005.
 - `hodis-url`: URL to the hodis instance.
 Defaults to `https://hodis.datasektionen.se`.
 - `kth-id`: Username to use for login.
 Defaults to `KTH_ID` environment variable, or `turetek` if not set.
 - `config-file`: Path to a yaml config file.
 Defaults to `config.yaml`.